Inday Will Always Love You

-Inday Will Always Love You (International title: Happy Together) is a 2018 Philippine television drama romance comedy series broadcast by GMA Network.
+Inday Will Always Love You (international title: Happy Together) is a 2018 Philippine television drama romance comedy series broadcast by GMA Network.
 Directed by Monti Puno Parungao and Rember Gelera, it stars Barbie Forteza in the title role.
-It premiered on May 21, 2018 on the network's Telebabad line up replacing The One That Got Away.
+It premiered on May 21, 2018 on the network's Telebabad line up.
 The series concluded on October 5, 2018 with a total of 100 episodes.
-It was replaced by Pamilya Roces in its timeslot.

 The series is streaming online on YouTube.

 Premise

 Happylou moves to Cebu in order to help her family who lives beside a train track.
 She also starts searching for her father that she has never met.
 She will eventually meet the people that will give answers to her lifelong questions.